ProjectMitosisOS/mitosis-core/README.md

 ### Prerequisite

+### 1. Software

 - OS: Ubuntu16.04 (throughly tested, in general is irrelevant to the OS)
 - Linux kernel: 4.15.0-46-generic (porting needed to fit other OSes)
 - MLNX_OFED driver: 4.9-3.1.5.0 (throughly, use our modified driver in case to support DCT)
 - Rustc: 1.60.0-nightly (71226d717 2022-02-04)
 - Clang-9

+#### 2. Hardware

+- A machine with Mellanox RDMA-capable IB NIC (later than or equal to ConnectX-4).
+  - In principle there is no difficult in supporting RoCE, but we have lack such NIC for testing.
+- X86-64 servers

-Please refer to the document [here](./docs/setup.md) for how to configure these environments.
+Please refer to the document [here](./docs/setup.md) for how to configure software environments.

+---

 ### Compile the mitosis

-Assumptions: we have finished installing the dependencies described in the Prerequisite.
+Assumptions: we have finished installing the software dependencies described in the Prerequisite.

 ```bash
 make km ## building the kernel module